bobbingwide/thisis/readme.txt

 For some other FSE themes see [WP-a2z FSE themes](https://blocks.wp-a2z.org/oik-themes)

 == Brief development history ==
-thisis is my third attempt to develop a theme using Full Site Editing.
+ThisIs... is my third attempt to develop a theme using Full Site Editing.
 It's the first one where I tried to use the Site Editor to build the theme.

 Some of the templates and template parts that I build are exported to `.htm` files.